StackExchange/dnscontrol/docs/_providers/cloudflare.md

 var CLOUDFLARE = NewDnsProvider('cloudflare','CLOUDFLAREAPI');

 D("foo.com", REG_NONE, DnsProvider(CLOUDFLARE),
+    { manage_workers: true}, // Enable editing workers.

     // Assign the patterns `api.foo.com/*` and `foo.com/api/*` to `my-worker` script.
     CF_WORKER_ROUTE("api.foo.com/*", "my-worker"),
     CF_WORKER_ROUTE("foo.com/api/*", "my-worker"),
 );

 {%endhighlight%}

+The API key you use must be enabled to edit workers.
+In the portal, edit the API key, under "Permissions" add "Account", "Workers Scripts", "Edit".
+Without this permission you may see errors that mention "failed fetching worker route list from cloudflare: bad status code from cloudflare: 403 not 200"

 Please notice that if _any_ `CF_WORKER_ROUTE` function is used then `dnscontrol` will manage _all_ Worker Routes for the domain.
 To be clear: this means it will delete existing routes that